 Muhammad is a medical student at King’s College London, intercalating at the London School of Economics in International Health Policy.
 Avidly passionate about psychiatry, he hopes to use his time at LSE to investigate macro-level issues concerning mental health policy, funding and equity.

 In summer, he will be conducting an internship at CPEC supervised by the Director of NIHR SSCR where he will look into the economic consequences of BPD.

 He endeavours to demonstrate his abilities in strategy, management and leadership, in his role as Branch President, and aims to create a fun, engaging dynamic at the London Branch of Polygeia.
 His future plans aside from clinical psychiatry involve the pursuit of alternative careers such as in the regulatory landscape of pharmaceuticals.

 Seth is a medical student in his second year at the University of Cambridge.
 He is keen to learn more about global health issues and policy and hopes to pursue a mixed clinical and academic career.
 As outreach officer, Seth is responsible for spreading awareness of Polygeia, its projects, and other activities.

-Anamay is a medical student at the University of Cambridge with a BA in bioengineering.
+Anamay is a final year medical student at the University of Cambridge with a BA in bioengineering.
 He has an interest in the politics of global health and past experience in Polygeia as a researcher and editor, and hopes to pursue a clinical academic career in medicine.
 As Branch Editor, Anamay oversees projects in Cambridge, providing ongoing supervision and support to these research teams.